Huang Xu

 Huang Xu (黄旭 (黃旭, Huáng Xù); born February 4, 1979) is a Chinese artistic gymnast.
 He specializes on the pommel horse and the parallel bars and is also strong on still rings.

 Background

-Huang began gymnastics training when he was five and was a member of the Jiangxu provincial team in 1989.
+Huang began gymnastics training when he was five and was a member of the Jiangsu provincial team in 1989.
 At the age of 14, he was selected into the national team.

 National team

 Huang represented China at the 2000 Summer Olympics and was a member of the gold-medal-winning Chinese team.
 Individually, he placed 7th in the parallel bars event final, with a score of 9.650.

 During the 2004 Summer Olympics, Huang contributed heavily to the Chinese gymnastics team, a 9.675 on pommel horse, a 9.712 on still rings and a 9.687 on horizontal bar.
 However, several errors and falls of his teammates prevented the Chinese team from getting a team medal.
 Individually, he placed fourth in the pommel horse event final, with a score of 9.775.

 Huang was the oldest member of the Chinese gymnastics team at the 2008 Summer Olympics and won gold in the team final.
 He also placed sixth in the parallel bars event final.

 Huang is the 2003 World silver medalist on the parallel bars, and has been a member of four World Champion Chinese teams (1997, 1999, 2003, 2007).